-Tesla Inc.’s (formerly Tesla Motors, Inc.) mission statement and vision statement reflect the nature of the prominent electric automobile manufacturing business and related operations.
-Continuing business growth shows that the market is favorably responding to the company’s automotive and energy storage products.
+Tesla’s mission statement and vision statement reflect the nature of the prominent electric automobile manufacturing business and related operations.
+Continuing business growth shows that the market is favorably responding to the company’s automotive and energy products.
 This condition highlights the appropriateness of Tesla’s corporate mission and corporate vision to the business organization and its market opportunities.
-The corporate mission statement guides the automotive company’s strategic decisions to fulfill the primary business purpose.
-On the other hand, the corresponding corporate vision statement shapes Tesla’s direction of organizational growth.
+The corporate mission statement guides the automaker’s strategic decisions to fulfill the primary business purpose.
+On the other hand, the corporate vision statement shapes Tesla’s direction of organizational growth.
 For example, the company aims for leadership as a multinational automotive business that focuses on electric vehicles.
 With a strong brand image and increasing popularity, the company is positioned to succeed in the global electric automobile market.
-This success comes with Tesla’s generic competitive strategy and intensive growth strategies, which are directed toward satisfying the corporate mission and the corporate vision.
+This success comes with Tesla’s generic competitive strategy and intensive growth strategies, which are directed toward satisfying the business purpose, corporate mission, and corporate vision.

-Electric cars and related energy products are the focus of Tesla Inc.’s corporate vision statement and corporate mission statement.
-However, changes and trends in the global market can prompt the business to modify these statements to ensure business relevance, possibly leading to new products in addition to electric vehicles, battery packs, and solar energy solutions.
+Electric cars and energy products are the focus of business goals based on Tesla’s corporate vision statement and corporate mission statement.
+However, changes and trends in the global market can prompt the company to modify these statements to ensure business relevance, possibly leading to new products in addition to electric vehicles, battery packs, and solar energy solutions.
 Tesla’s marketing mix (4Ps) may need to change as a result of modifying the corporate mission statement and corporate vision statement.

-Tesla’s corporate mission is “to accelerate the world’s transition to sustainable energy.”
+Tesla’s mission statement is “Accelerating the world’s transition to sustainable energy.”
 It is worth noting that the company’s previous corporate mission was “to accelerate the world’s transition to sustainable transport.”
 Under Elon Musk’s leadership, the company changed its mission statement to reflect a strategic shift in addressing market opportunities linked to sustainable energy trends.
-The following are the key points of Tesla’s corporate mission statement:
+The following are the key points of Tesla’s mission statement: